natemaia/dk/README.md

 Yet another X window manager, as if we didn't have enough..

 After using dwm for some time and changing it a lot *(and learning a lot)* I decided to try writing my own.
-As is common with most of the dwm-based window managers, some of the code is based on (or straight ripped from) dwm, so a can expect similar behavior and binds.
 I'm not afraid to say dwm is great and does so much right when it comes to tiling window management.

 Yaxwm differs in several ways: